Our Services

 Helpful Resources

-Normal pregnancy changes include fatigue, nausea, a faster heart rate, mild shortness of breath, ankle swelling, constipation and heartburn, frequent urination with mild leakage, increased milky discharge, breast and skin changes, and back or pelvic aches.
+Common pregnancy symptoms include fatigue, nausea, a faster heart rate, mild shortness of breath, ankle swelling, constipation, heartburn, frequent urination with mild leakage, increased milky discharge, breast and skin changes, and back or pelvic aches.
+These are typically normal parts of a healthy pregnancy.

-There are several factors to consider, and certain symptoms need urgent care, including severe pain, heavy bleeding, sudden swelling of the face or hands, chest pain, persistent vomiting or fever, decreased fetal movement, or a gush or continuous leak of clear fluid.
-For practical tips, what helps, and when to call your clinician, see the complete details below.
+However, some symptoms require urgent medical care: severe pain, heavy bleeding, sudden facial or hand swelling, chest pain, persistent vomiting or fever, decreased fetal movement, or a gush or continuous leak of clear fluid.

 Pregnancy triggers one of the most complex hormonal and physical transformations your body will ever experience.
 While many changes are completely normal, they can feel surprising—or even worrying—if you don't know what to expect.